kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ![Diff preview](./diff.png)

-- New **Resources and replicas** section in which you can manage requests and limits for the Function's resources and scale the Function to zero.
+- New **Resources and replicas** section in which you can manage requests and limits for the Function's resources.

 ![Resources and replicas](./resources-and-replicas.png)